-In June 2014, the DNR submitted a Prospectus to the Corps and the Interagency Review Team (IRT).
-The Corps had a public notice period soliciting comments on the Prospectus July 16, 2014, through Aug.
+In June 2014, the DNR submitted a Prospectus to the U.S. Army Corps of Engineers (Corps) and the Interagency Review Team (IRT) to serve as the Sponsor of an in-lieu fee program for stream and wetland mitigation.
+The Corps had a public notice period soliciting comments on the Prospectus from July 16, 2014, through Aug.
 18, 2014.
 During the public notice period, the DNR held a series of public information sessions around the state on Aug.
-5-7, during which an overview presentation of the proposed program was given, then followed by a question-and-answer session.
+5-7.
+An overview presentation of the proposed program was given, followed by a question-and-answer session.
 Attendees were encouraged to provide comments to the Corps before the comment period closed.

 Currently, these permits require an applicant to restore aquatic resources and habitat either (1) at or near the project site, or (2) using an approved mitigation bank.
 The DNR’s IN SWMP ILF program will add an additional mitigation option for permit applicants.

 An in-lieu fee program involves the restoration, establishment, enhancement and/or preservation of aquatic resources through funds paid to a government or non-profit natural resources management entity to satisfy compensatory mitigation requirements for permits.
-An in-lieu fee program sells “advance credits” to permittees by purchasing these credits in-lieu of performing mitigation themselves (i.e., permitee-responsible mitigation), the legal obligation to provide compensatory mitigation is then transferred to the sponsor of the in-lieu fee program (Indiana DNR) upon receipt of associated credit fees.
+An in-lieu fee program sells “advance credits” to permit recipients who purchase these credits in lieu of performing mitigation themselves (i.e., permit recipient-responsible mitigation); the legal obligation to provide compensatory mitigation is then transferred to the sponsor of the in-lieu fee program (Indiana DNR) upon receipt of associated credit fees.